Lawn fertilization schedule

 Landscaping

-The answer to 'lawn fertilization schedule' is that most lawns should be fertilized 2-4 times per year, with the first application in early spring and the last in late fall.
-The specific schedule will depend on your climate, grass type, and lawn care goals, but a typical schedule is fertilizing in early spring, late spring, late summer, and late fall.
+The answer to 'lawn fertilization schedule' is that most lawns should be fertilized 2-3 times per year, in the spring, summer, and fall.
+This helps maintain a healthy, lush lawn by providing the necessary nutrients for growth and recovery.
+The specific timing and products used will depend on your local climate, grass type, and lawn condition.

 Step-by-Step Guide